Asset Tokenization

 • Participants: Goldman Sachs, HSBC, BNP Paribas, BNY Mellon, Circle, and others

-For crypto lending, this is significant because tokenized Treasuries and other securities can serve as collateral in DeFi protocols.
+For crypto lending, this development is massive.
+Tokenized Treasuries and other securities can serve as collateral in DeFi protocols.
 As the DTCC — which settles virtually all US securities transactions — brings assets on-chain, the pool of available high-quality collateral expands dramatically.

 How This Connects to Crypto Lending